Be in the Know

 However, if we look at the invaluable advice dispensed by the UK’s best personal trainers, there are a lot of commonalities that keeping cropping up.
-One of which is being incredibly client-focused at all times, they’re paying for your time so it’s important they get what they want.
-Another is simply sticking to what you’re good at, playing to your strengths, rather than trying to please everyone as a jack-of-all-trades.
-One of the actually most important bits of advice handed down by the fitness elite, that is sadly overlooked, is that you should never stop learning and developing.
+One of which is being incredibly client-focused at all times – they’re paying for your time, so it’s important they get what they want.
+Another is simply sticking to what you’re good at and playing to your strengths, rather than trying to please everyone as a jack-of-all-trades.
+One of the most important bits of advice handed down by the fitness elite is that you should never stop learning and developing.

-Yes, you’ve completed a personal training course, whether face-to-face or online, perhaps even undertaken some CPD but no personal trainer is ever the finished article.
-There are many, many resources at a PT’s fingertips if you’re looking to expand your knowledge, stay abreast of current trends or develop new skills and it doesn’t get more trustworthy or accessible than a good book.
-So with all that being said, let’s take a look at what’s made our list of the best books for a personal trainer.
+Yes, you’ve completed a face-to-face or online personal training course.
+Perhaps you’ve even undertaken some CPD, but no personal trainer is ever the finished article.
+There are many, many resources at a PT’s fingertips if you’re looking to expand your knowledge, stay abreast of current trends or develop new skills, and it doesn’t get more trustworthy or accessible than a good book.
+So, with all that being said, let’s take a look at what’s made our list of the best books for a personal trainer.

 Professor Stuart McGill is arguably the world’s foremost authority on the spine and back pain.
-He has decades of experience, he’s worked with everyone from governments to elite athletes and he’s produced over 240 scientific papers.
+He has decades of experience, working with everyone from governments to elite athletes, producing over 240 scientific papers in his time.
 His credentials really are unmatched in many respects.

-What The Back Mechanic challenges the reader to do is find the specific cause of a client’s back pain and offer guidance on how to address it and ultimately overcome it.
-It’s perhaps not always the most popular opinion, but Professor McGill is of the firm belief that all back pain has a cause and labelling something has ‘non-specific’ isn’t giving your clients the best level of service, it can also perhaps be incredibly detrimental to their wellbeing.
+What The Back Mechanic challenges the reader to do is find the specific cause of a client’s back pain, offer guidance on how to address it and ultimately overcome it.
+It’s perhaps not always the most popular opinion, but Professor McGill is of the firm belief that all back pain has a cause, and labelling something has ‘non-specific’ isn’t giving your clients the best level of service.
+Furthermore, he also believes it can also be incredibly detrimental to their wellbeing.

-This book is a fantastic read for personal trainers, particularly if you’re working with clients and other methods of treatment and rehabilitation just haven’t worked for them.
+This book is a fantastic read for personal trainers, particularly if you’re working with clients who have found other methods of treatment and rehabilitation just haven’t worked for them.